-3.10.
+3.11.
 Degree Completion

-3.10.1.
+3.11.1.
 Degree Completion Deadlines

-The master's degree completion schedule and deadlines are available at http://engineering.jhu.edu/graduate-studies/academic-policies-procedures-graduate/.
+The master's degree completion schedule and deadlines are available at the Whiting School's Graduate Academic polices page.
 Be sure to meet the deadlines when completing your degree and related applications to graduate.

-3.10.2.
+3.11.2.
 Degree Completion Time Limit

 The Whiting School of Engineering states that students must earn the master's degree within five consecutive academic years (10 semesters).
-Only semesters during which a student has a university-approved leave of absence are exempt from the ten semester limit; otherwise, all semesters from the beginning of the student's graduate studies - whether the student is a resident or not - count toward the ten semester limit.
+Only semesters during which a student has a university-approved leave of absence are exempt from the ten semester limit; otherwise, all semesters from the beginning of the student's graduate studies - whether the student is a resident or not-count toward the ten semester limit.

-3.10.3.
+3.11.3.
 Degree Completion Forms